engineyard/ey-docs/README.md

 # The Engine Yard Wiki

-This repo holds all the content (and other bits) for the Engine Yard wiki, located at [docs.engineyard.com][ey-wiki].
+This repo holds all the content (and other bits) for the Engine Yard wiki, located at [EY Wiki][ey-wiki].

-The inspiration of this wiki came from the awesome guys at [http://www.basho.com/][basho] who have the [Basho Wiki][basho-wiki] setup with Gollum.
+The inspiration of this wiki came from the awesome guys at [Basho][basho] who have the [Basho Wiki][basho-wiki] setup with Gollum.

 We are using [Gollum][gollum] and [Gollum-Site][gol-site] to generate the wiki.
 Gollum is a great piece of open source software released by the GitHub team that lets you maintain and build wikis from the contents of a Git repo.